ShiqiangXia/HDG2dTriangle/README.md

 1. general 2D domain and triangle meshes

-2. Arbitrary precision in Matlab (Multi-precison tool box)
+2. Arbitrary precision in Matlab (need the [Multi-precison toolbox](https://www.advanpix.com/))

 3. HDG method with Static condensation (source problem and eigenvalue problem)

-4. Output functional approximation with adjoint-based method
+4. Output functional approximation with the adjoint-based method

 5. Adaptive mesh refinement

 ## To test the code
 Run the test files  in 00-TestScripts.

+## Some explaination
+00-TestScripts
+Example of test scripts to run the code

+01-ProblemDriver
+    * main: enter point of the code
+    * Problem driver scripts
+    * Parameter class object and scripts to set paramters

+02-Mesh
+    * Mesh class object
+    *
+03-Basis&Quad&Integral
+04-HDG
+05-FUncitonal
+06-ErrorAnalysis
+07-Visualizaiton
+08-Report
+98-Toolbox
+99-RecordResults
+100-Notes

 #### Toolbox used